klenac/glasm-scan-matching/README.md

 This repository contains source code that I wrote while researching scan matching algorithms, mainly in the period from 2004-2009.
 The code of the *mbicp* algorithm was available (Here you will find a patched version).
 All the other code was written by myself using the description available in published articles as reference.

-The command line program for batch testing the scan matching algorithms is called sm_cli.
+The command line program for batch testing the scan matching algorithms is called sm_cli (t.cpp).
 Read the QUICKSTART file for usage instructions.

 Example scans, both real and simulated are also provided.